Lansweeper-public/MCP-server-lansweeper/README.md

 The MCP server provides the following tools:

-1. `get-assets`: Retrieve a list of assets from Lansweeper
-2. `get-asset-details`: Get detailed information about a specific asset
+1. `get-asset-details`: Get detailed information about a specific asset
-3. `search-assets`: Search for assets by name or other criteria
-4. `get-sites`: Get a list of Lansweeper sites

 ## Development